 Is the discharge clear?
 Colored?
 Purulent?
 Thick or watery?
 Clear, thin, discharge is usually indicative of a simple virus or allergy.
 Colored, noxious or thick discharge can be indicative of a more serious disease or condition.

-You should also take note as to whether other symptoms are present, such as fever, lethargy, vomiting, diarrhea, or loss of appetite, which could indicate more serious illness that requires veterinary attention.
+You should also take note as to whether other symptoms are present, such as fever, lethargy, vomiting, diarrhea, or loss of appetite, which could indicate a serious illness that requires veterinary attention.

-If they have not been vaccinated or you believe they may have been exposed to a contagion, you will need to isolate your dog so they do not spread any acquired disease and seek veterinary attention to obtain treatment.
+If your furry companion has not been vaccinated or you believe they may have been exposed to an illness like kennel cough, you will need to isolate your dog so they do not spread any acquired disease.
+Seek veterinary attention to obtain treatment.

 Allergies, especially to pollen or in dusty environments during seasons when allergies are more prevalent